-Based on 2012 actual costs, the estimated 2017 cost of upgrading the sub-grade, base, and geometric aspects of a rural road is \$571,629 per km.
+The estimated 2018 cost of upgrading the sub-grade, base, and geometric aspects of a rural road is \$571,629 per km.

 The length of road associated with providing access to every two sections of land is three miles, or 4.8 km.